quadbio/latent-lego/README.md

 * `latent.layers` - These are the most basic building blocks of `encoder` and `decoder` models.
 In addition to the `DenseBlock`/`DenseStack` layers that are the core component of encoders and decoders, I implemeneted some other useful utility layers.

 * `latent.losses`, `latent.activations`, `latent.callbacks` - Keras-style components that are useful for single-cell data, like a `NegativeBinomial` loss or a `KLDivergenceScheduler` callback function.
 All of these should work nicely within the TensorFlow/Keras framework.

+## Documentation

+If you want to find out more, check out the [Documentation](https://quadbiolab.github.io/latent-lego/).